mr-superonion/hsccat/README.md

 # ANALYSIS

++ install the code in your computer by `pip instll -e .` under this directory;
 + Selection of galaxies since we need to select galaxies with high-SNR and resolution for accurate shape and magnitude estimation (see [this notebook]());